Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Extension I I : Robust Set with Bounded Transition Probability Ratio

 In this section, we show that our algorithm design (Algorithm~\ref{alg: tv}) can also be applied to $\cS\times\cA$-rectangular discounted RMDPs with robust sets given by \eqref{eq: bounded ratio robust set} (i.e., bounded ratio between training and testing transition probabilities).
-We establish that our main theoretical result in Section~\ref{subsec: theory tv} can imply a sublinear regret upper bound for this model, which means that this type of RMDPs can also be solved sample-efficiently by a clever usage of Algorithm~\ref{alg: tv}.
+We establish that our main theoretical result in Section~\ref{subsec: theory tv} can imply a sublinear regret upper bound for this model, which means that this type of RMDPs can also be solved sample-efficiently through the auxiliary construction based on Algorithm~\ref{alg: tv}.
 This coincides with our intuition on support shift in Section~\ref{subsec: fail state assumption}.